Mesocestoides

 Intestinal form

-• Eggs are thin-walled, measure approximately 30-40 microns, and contain a hexocanth embryo.
+- Eggs are thin-walled, measure approximately 30-40 microns, and contain a hexacanth embryo.

 Peritoneal form

-• Diagnosis of pertitoneal Mesocestoides spp. infection is based on clinical signs and diagnostic tools such as laparoscopic exam, cytology, radiographs, ultrasound, and PCR.
+- Diagnosis of peritoneal Mesocestoides spp. infection is based on clinical signs and diagnostic tools such as laparoscopic exam, cytology, radiographs, ultrasound, and PCR.

-• Radiography and ultrasound may be used to support the diagnosis but do not reveal changes pathognomonic for peritoneal cestodosis.
+- Radiography and ultrasonography may be used to support the diagnosis but do not reveal changes pathognomonic for peritoneal larval cestodiasis.
 Radiographic changes include increased radiopacity and ground-glass appearance, which are consistent with peritoneal effusion.
-Ultrasound studies have revealed anechoic cystic structures within the abdomen.
+Ultrasound studies have revealed anechoic cystic structures varying in complexity within the abdomen.

 Treatment

-• Dogs and cats that become persistently infected with Mesocestoides spp. may be given fenbendazole (50-100mg/kg) daily for the life of the animal.
+- Dogs and cats that become persistently infected with Mesocestoides spp. may be given fenbendazole (50-100mg/kg) daily for the life of the animal.
+Caution should be used if giving high doses of fenbendazole, see above.

 Control and Prevention

-• In dogs that are allowed outside or that are known to have predatory behavior, a heartworm preventive containing praziquantel would be expected to help control intestinal Mesocestoides spp. infections.
+- In dogs or cats that are allowed outside or that are known to have predatory behavior, a heartworm preventive containing praziquantel would be expected to help control intestinal Mesocestoides spp. infections.

-• Prevention of predation and scavenging activity by keeping cats indoors and dogs confined to a leash or in a fenced yard will limit the opportunity for dogs and cats to acquire infection with Mesocestoides spp. via ingestion of tetrathyridium in intermediate hosts.
+- Prevention of predation and scavenging activity by keeping cats indoors and dogs confined to a leash or in a fenced yard will limit the opportunity for dogs and cats to acquire infection with Mesocestoides spp. via ingestion of tetrathyridia in intermediate hosts.

-• The life cycle of this parasite is not fully understood, which precludes recommendations regarding specific preventive measures to avoid peritoneal infection with Mesocestoides spp. tapeworms.
+- The life cycle of this parasite is not fully understood, which precludes recommendations regarding specific preventive measures to avoid peritoneal or pleural infection with Mesocestoides spp. tapeworms.

 Public Health Considerations

-• Human infection with Mesocestoides spp. is uncommon, and intestinal infections are well tolerated and easily treated.
-These infections are usually linked to ingestion of improperly prepared food, such as raw viscera or blood that contains tetrathyridia.
+- Human infection with Mesocestoides spp. is uncommon, and intestinal infections are usually well tolerated and easily treated.
+These infections are usually linked to ingestion of improperly prepared food, such as raw or undercooked viscera or blood that contains tetrathyridia.

 Selected References